yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 NDC-IdO side (see {{sec-profile-ndc-to-ido}}).
 The value of this attribute is the URL pointing to the delegation configuration object that is to be used for this certificate request.
-If the `delegations` attribute in the Order object contains a URL that does not correspond to an existing configuration, the IdO MUST return an error response with status code 403 (Forbidden) and type `urn:ietf:params:acme:error:unknownDelegation`.
+If the `delegations` attribute in the Order object contains a URL that does not correspond to a configuration available to the requesting NDC, the IdO MUST return an error response with status code 403 (Forbidden) and type `urn:ietf:params:acme:error:unknownDelegation`.